spark-jobserver/spark-jobserver/doc/troubleshooting.md

 ## Timeout getting large job results

 If your job returns a large job result, it may exceed Akka's maximum network message frame size, in which case the result is dropped and you may get a network timeout.
-Change the following configuration, which defaults to 10 MB:
+Change the following configuration, which defaults to 10 MiB:

     akka.remote.netty.tcp.maximum-frame-size = 100 MiB